ssv-network/lsd-pool/RUN_SMART_CONTRACTS_AND_FRONTEND.md

 # Live Deployment

-You can find our live demo deployment [Here](https://awesome-ssv-staking.surge.sh)
+You can find our live demo deployment [Here](https://awesome-ssv-frontend-3.surge.sh/).
+You can stake your Goerli here or launch your own pool!

 # 🚀 Quick Start Frontend